grant4001/MNIST_Classification_FPGA/README.md

 (3) VGA Monitor

-Thanks for reading!
+Finally, thanks for checking out my project!
+My intention is to provide the FPGA/ASIC and ML community with a complete reference base that serves as a jumpstart for projects in ML acceleration.
 If you have any questions or concerns about this project, please email me at grantyu2020@u.northwestern.edu.

 EXTRAS: